benhoyt/benhoyt.github.com/writings/how-to-apply.md

 * I read the docs
 * I use object-oriented programming (or drop that entirely)
 * I gained experience

+## Don't tell.
+Show!

+This one is simple: don't tell readers what to think, show them what you've done.
+The bad examples above aren't just flowery prose, they also tell instead of show.

+Saying "I skillfully constructed programs" is telling readers what to think about you; writing "I built a fast subset of POSIX Make in 500 lines of Java" is showing them what you've built.
+If it's open source and you can link to the GitHub repo, all the better.

+Remember, you're writing for a hiring manager, who wants to see specific things you've accomplished.

 ## Don't be generic